 The State Department of Administration has contracted with a provider of credit card services for travel related expenses.
 The State sponsored credit card is for official State travel only.
 The credit cards are for official use only, and they should only be used, whenever possible, to pay for travel related expenses.
 Only State officers and employees who travel more than 4 times in a year may be eligible to receive a State sponsored credit card, subject to their agencies' internal policies and procedures.
 Employees must contact their agency's designated Travel Card Administrator (TCA) to request approval.
 The payment of the credit card bill is the responsibility of the individual to whom the card is issued and payment in full is due monthly.
 It is the State agency's responsibility to monitor employees' credit card activity on a monthly basis.
-IDetailed information regarding the State sponsored credit card programsontract Information" link within the "State Contracts" section section.
+IDetailed information regarding the State sponsored credit card program can be found on the Purchasing Division's website under the "Credit Card Programsontract Information" link within the "State Contracts" sectionsection.